All Episodes

 Now, this year's speaker lineup is well versed in the essential characteristics of outstanding teams and the role that leadership plays in helping them succeed.

-Like I tell my team to do ABNC, and they say, Well, whatever Linda says, so that's how it works on our team.
+Like I tell my team to do A, B, and C, and they say, well, whatever Linda says.

-Anyway, here from Super Bowl champion coach uh Jimmy Johnson about the lessons he's learned throughout his legendary coaching career.
+Anyway, here from Super Bowl champion coach Jimmy Johnson about the lessons he's learned throughout his legendary coaching career.

-And world champion, adventure, racer, fighter, firefighter, uh Robin uh Benicasa is gonna give you fast-paced multimedia adventure imparting the mindset and attitude groups of people, what they need to accomplish extraordinary feats.
+Robin Benicasa is going to give you a fast-paced multimedia adventure, imparting the mindset and attitude groups of people, what they need to accomplish extraordinary feats.

 Now, from being a team player to the importance of human synergy, this is a learning and networking event you don't want to miss.